terascope/elasticsearch-assets/docs/operations/id_reader.md

 The behavior of this reader changes with the version of elasticsearch being searched.

-For this reader to function correctly the [connection config](https://terascope.github.io/teraslice/docs/configuration/overview#terafoundation-connectors) must have an appropriately set `apiVersion` for the elasticsearch connection.
-The behavior changes according to the apiVersion
+For this reader to function correctly the parameter `id_field_name` is required.

-when searching against elasticsearch <= v5, it will query directly against the _uid (the elasticsearch _id of the record) so parameter `id_field_name` is NOT needed.
-However the `type` of the record must be set

-when searching against elasticsearch >= 6,  parameter `id_field_name` IS needed.

 Currently the id_reader will makes keys for base64url (elasticsearch native id generator) and hexadecimal.
 However at this point the hexadecimal only works if the keys are lowercase, future updates will fix this.